Most of the following information comes from USA.gov. Direct quotes are indicated as such. To read the documents described here, visit Archives.gov.

 Where the money for the budget comes from: Taxes (from individuals and businesses); loans from other countries (savings bonds, notes and Treasury bills that are sold); social security payments; miscellaneous other sources, such as fines and licenses

 What the government spends money on: Lawfully protected agencies (such as Medicare, Social Security, Medicaid); interest on the national debt; discretionary agencies and programs (those Congress is not required by law to support but votes to support in that year’s budget); national defense

 The budget process: The President creates a budget; it is reviewed by Congress in detail and committees and subcommittees hold hearings on it; revisions are made; Congress passes it

 National debt: The accumulation of monies borrowed by the U.S. government from other countries that have not yet been repaid

 Appropriation bills: The thirteen bills that are part of the budget and contain all of the discretionary spending

-Grants: Federal grants are provided to state and local governments for special programs in response to grant proposals
+Grant: A bestowal of federal money to state and local governments for special programs in response to grant proposals

 State governments: These have the greatest influence over most Americans’ daily lives.
 Each state has its own written constitution, state legislature, court system and code of laws.
 There are often great differences in law and procedure between individual states, concerning issues such as property, crime, health and education, amongst others.
 The institutions that are responsible for local government within states are typically town, city, or county boards, water management districts, fire management districts, library districts and other similar governmental units which make laws that affect their particular area.
 These laws concern issues such as traffic, the sale of alcohol and the keeping of animals.